mensonen/diameter/docs/guide/node.md

 # Connecting to Diameter Peers

-The `diameter` module provides tools to connect to multiple diameter peers within the same diameter realm, with automated CER/CEA, DWR/DWA and DPR/DPA handling, and message routing to local applications.
+The `diameter` package provides tools to connect to multiple diameter peers within the same diameter realm, with automated CER/CEA, DWR/DWA and DPR/DPA handling, as well as message routing to local applications.

 The diameter node implementation supports both TCP and SCTP transports.
 It does not support secure transports.